Home Programmes & development opportunities Person-centred Cultures: A Development Programme

 We welcome applications from all backgrounds.

-FoNS is looking for nurses, health visitors and midwives who lead nursing and/or care teams at the point of care, who have a desire to create more person-centred workplace cultures for patients/residents/ service users and staff.
+FoNS is looking for nurses, health visitors and midwives who have a desire to create more person-centred cultures within the teams they lead, the people who receive care and their families/loved ones/carers.

 Applicants should: